isaacadams/giftme/README.md

     - [x] sign in / sign out
 - [x] mobile friendly
 - [ ] cleanup
+    - [ ] remove border from wishlist and turn them into lists
+    - [ ] add displayName, username, avatar to profile view
     - [ ] get rid of footer
     - [ ] give header more utility
     - [ ] make login page more appealing